enkidevs/curriculum/JavaScript/Core/taking-precedence.md

 ---
 ## Content

 Precedence decides the order in which operators are evaluated.

 Higher precedence means earlier evaluation.

-How well do you know how Javascript handles precedence?
+How well do you know how JavaScript handles precedence?

 ---
 ## Game Content